andreasdomanowski/diagramming-libraries-comparison/README.md

   - 1. circle
   - 2. rectangle
   - 3. composition of a rectangle and an ellipse
-- each shape has an associated label
+- Rectangles and shapes with rectangles have an associated label
 - connections between circles and rectangles and between rectangles and the composed shape
 - functionality to add, manipulate and delete shapes on the drawing canvas
 - serialization of the diagram or underlying data model